 The purpose of buckets is to apply an appropriate discount.

 I based the discount on taxes, penalties, and what I felt would be reasonable given a quick sale.

 In all cases, I aimed to be as conservative as reasonably possible:

 - Cash (and Cash Equivalents) – No discount, it’s already cash.
 If a large portion of it were in CDs, I would discount it slightly for the early withdrawal penalty but it’s not right now.

 - Taxable Brokerage Investments – I applied a 20% discount which is extremely conservative.
 We've held most of our investments for over a year so the actual taxes are going to be much lower than 20% plus the capital gains tax rates are on just the capital gains.
 Our discount is on the entire portfolio including principal.

 - Retirement Investments – I applied a 30% discount.
 I have a mix of a tax deferred and tax-free investments but the bulk are in tax-deferred so I figured I'd take my 20% from the taxable brokerage discount and add the 10% penalty for early withdrawal.

 - Direct Investments – I applied a 50% discount because these are all very illiquid.
 They're a mix of notes and equity.

 - Assets – Home – I applied a 25% discount and this is based on the difference between the purchase price of the home (setting it to the purchase price is not optimal but it’s easy – here are a few other ways to value your home) and our outstanding mortgage balance (equity).
-I don't mark to market when it comes to the residence and I figure a 25% discount covers the fees and discount for a quick sale.
+I don’t mark to market when it comes to the residence and I figure a 25% discount covers the fees and discount for a quick sale.

 - Assets – Car – I applied a 20% discount based on the KBB Private Party sale price.
 We value the cars once a year, in January, and leave at that.
 Plus with depreciation and the relatively low value of those cars (one car is 10 years old, the other is over five), this is a minor percentage anyway.